Family Farm, LLC

 Jim & Honora’s four children have played active roles on the farm and in the stand since they were little.
 They all still lend us a hand when they can, Maggie most recently.
 And many cousins and in-laws have helped us, too.
-The three grandchildren visit regularly and take an active interest.
+The four grandchildren visit regularly and take an active interest.
 The tractor rides with Grandpa are a highlight of their day.

 The "off-season" is when we deal with many different companies for purchasing all kinds of plant containers, seeds, plants, labels & the equipment it takes to get everything ready for the upcoming season.
 There is seeding of perennials, vegetables and annuals that will later be transplanted into packs and pots when they are large enough.
 We take great pride in the design and preparation of our patio pots, hanging baskets and other delightful treats.

 We make an effort to provide the home gardener with essential information in the display area for the spring season.
 The labels in most of the packs and pots indicate whether they go in sun or shade, and other planting information.
 In the herb area, we have signs that indicate how the particular herbs are used.
 The vegetable and perennial signs give much specific information also about planting, height of the plants and use.
 All of this information is specific to the particular varieties that we grow.
 We do the research and make the signs over the winter.
 Also, we try to keep the herbs and perennials in alphabetical order (mostly by Latin name because some plants have numerous common names) so they can be found easily.